How To Become a Small-Engine Mechanic

 In situations like this, a repair shop may dispatch a small-engine mechanic to the customer’s location to complete the work as quickly as possible.

-Small-engine mechanic and small-business owner go hand-in-hand.
+Small-engine mechanics and small-business owners go hand-in-hand.
 If you’re looking for an opportunity to combine an entrepreneurial spirit with your love for hands-on work, a small-engine repair business could be a good fit.

-Opening a small-engine repair shop does not have the excessive initial startup costs that many other repair shops have, such as lifts, tire machines, brakes lathes, etc. In fact, many small-engine mechanics start their business out of their personal garages!
+Opening a small-engine repair shop does not have the excessive initial startup costs that many other repair shops have, such as lifts, tire machines, brake lathes, etc. Many small-engine mechanics start their business out of their personal garages!

 Skills and Knowledge Needed